What is the Halo system and why it is the best innovation for the safety of F1 drivers

 The Halo systemwhose name literally means “aureola” in English, is a protection structure used in automotive races and made in titanium alloy.
-It is used in the single -seater, such as those of Formula 1 e Indycar, To protect pilots from impacts caused by debris, scrap and collisions with other vehicles or track barriers.
-Introduced compulsorily in 2018, It is estimated that he has saved the life of numerous pilots since then.
+It is used in the single -seater, such as those of Formula 1 e Indycarto protect pilots from impacts caused by debris, scrap and collisions with other vehicles or track barriers.
+Mandatory introduced in 2018, It is estimated that he has saved the life of numerous pilots since then.

 What is Halo and what it is for